If your paper will be based largely on periodicals as primary documents.

 3. Would it be valuable to look at periodicals that come from different ideological viewpoints?
 E.G. a conservative magazine and a liberal magazine?

-4. Have you done any research on the periodicals you are consulting?
+5. Have you done any research on the periodicals you are consulting?
 PHN, for example, includes black newspapers.
 Do you know which ones they are?
-Do you know which magazines are conservative and liberal?
+Do you know which magazines tend to support Republicans or Democrats? are conservative or liberal?
 Socialist?
 Libertarian?
 Do you know which newspapers have conservative or liberal editorial policies?
+Print op eds with opposing views?
 Usually a quick Google search of the periodical's title will tell you a lot.

-5. How many articles are necessary to convincingly support a generalization?
-One Negley winner from 2013 listed 43 articles in its bibliography.
+6. How many articles are necessary to convincingly support a generalization?
+One Negley winner from 2013 listed 43 articles in the bibliography.

-6. Be careful about using periodicals to generalize what America or Americans believed about a topic.
+7. Be careful about using periodicals to generalize what America or Americans believed about a topic.
 At best, you can only generalize about what the class of people who write in periodicals believed.
+Ue plenty of "hedging language" in your generalizations.
 A better source for understanding popular opinion is the Gallup poll results, which we have in the reference section of our library (call numbers 303.38).
 They go from the 1930s to the present and are well indexed.